lisamonozlai/lisamonozlai/README.md

 # Lisa Monozlai — Data, Strategy & Delivery

-I’m a program management and operations professional who designs practical, data-driven systems that help organizations make better decisions.
+I’m a program management and operations professional focused on building data-driven systems that improve how organizations make decisions.

-Here, you’ll find portfolio projects using **Python**, **SQL**, and other tools to get accurate insights, set up reliable workflows, and support real-world decision-making.
-Most of my projects focus on the social sector, but the approaches apply to any organization looking to leverage data effectively.
+Here, you’ll find portfolio projects using **Python**, **SQL**, and other tools to deliver clear insights, reliable processes, and practical solutions.
+While my projects center on the social sector, the approaches are applicable to any organization looking to leverage data effectively.

 ---